AbanoubSamuel/ErpApp/README.md

 # 2- SQL Query Task
 ## Table Structure
+### SQL queries are inside SQL folder in 3 scripts.

 ## Please note it is implemented in PostgreSQL RDMBS syntax

 ## Overview